Graduate certificate: informatics

 IGPI:5436 Electronic Structure and Informatics in Chemistry3 s.h.

 Basic principles of molecular electronic structure theory; molecular structure and reactivity; molecular orbital theory; density functional theory; introduction to informatics and data science; how calculations can be used to enhance experimental research projects.
-Prerequisites: CHEM:4432.
+Recommendations: CHEM:4432.
 Same as CHEM:5436.

 IGPI:5450 Pattern Recognition3 s.h.